 Around 20,000 bald eagles live in British Columbia, primarily along the coast, but they are also spotted high up in the popular mountain villages of Squamish and Whistler.

 While you can see bald eagles year-round, the best time for photographers and bird watchers to see them in their element is during the winter months.

-In the Brackendale area north of Squamish the Canadian Outback Rafting Company runs a dedicated eagle viewing float so you can float down the river and see the eagles in the natural habitats.
+In the Brackendale area north of Squamish the Canadian Outback Rafting Company runs a dedicated eagle viewing float so you can float down the river and see the eagles in their natural habitats.

 If you’re staying in Vancouver you don’t have to go far from the city to see the eagles.
 The lower Fraser Valley has a large population, best seen in winter.

 Travelling the Yukon?
 You’ll have no issues finding bald eagles by driving the legendary Golden Circle Route out of Whitehorse.